Space: Above and Beyond

-Space: Above and Beyond is an American science fiction television series that originally aired on Fox, created and written by Glen Morgan and James Wong.
-Originally planned for five seasons, it only ran for one season from 1995–1996 before being canceled, mainly due to low ratings.
+Space: Above and Beyond is an American science fiction television series that aired on Fox, created and written by Glen Morgan and James Wong.
+Planned for five seasons, it only ran for one season from 1995–1996 before being canceled due to low ratings.
 It was nominated for two Emmy Awards and one Saturn Award.
-Ranked last in IGN's top 50 Sci-Fi TV Shows, it was described as "yet another sci-fi show that went before its time".
+Ranked last in IGN's top 50 Sci-Fi TV Shows, it was described as "yet another sci-fi show that went before its time."

 Set in the years 2063–2064, the show focuses on the "Wildcards", members of the United States Marine Corps 58th Squadron of the Space Aviator Cavalry.
 They are stationed on the space carrier USS Saratoga, acting as both infantry and pilots of SA-43 Endo/Exo-Atmospheric Attack Jet ("Hammerhead") fighters, battling an invading force of extraterrestrials.

 Plot

-Lacking technology that would enable faster-than-light, or FTL, travel, colonization is accomplished by taking advantage of transient but predictable, naturally occurring wormholes in space which allow travelers to traverse vast distances.
+Lacking technology that would enable faster-than-light (FTL) travel, colonization is accomplished by taking advantage of transient but predictable, naturally occurring wormholes in space, which allow travelers to traverse vast distances.
 Without warning, a previously unknown alien species, the "Chigs", attack and destroy Earth's first extra-solar colony and then destroy a second colony ship.
 The bulk of the Earth military forces sent to confront the Chigs are destroyed or outflanked, in part because the Chigs have some form of FTL, affording them greater freedom of movement (although this technology appears limited, the Chigs also often use natural wormholes).

-At the opening of the series, the Chigs have defeated all counter-attacks, and have entered the Solar System.
+At the opening of the series, the Chigs have defeated all counter-attacks and have entered the Solar System.
 In desperation, unproven and under-trained outfits like the 58th "Wildcards" are thrown against the Chigs.
 The Wildcards are the focus of the series, which follows them as they grow from untried cadets into veterans.
-Although the unified Earth forces come under the control of a reformed United Nations, the UN has no formal armed forces, so navies such as the U.S. Navy and the Royal Navy operate interstellar starships.
+Although the unified Earth forces come under the control of a reformed United Nations (UN), the UN has no formal armed forces, so navies such as the U.S. Navy and the Royal Navy operate interstellar starships.

 Prior to the events of the show, there was a war between humans and androids known as Silicates.
-These human-looking androids, referred to as "walking personal computers", have rebelled, formed their own societies and wage a guerrilla war against the humans from remote bases.
+These human-looking androids, referred to as "walking personal computers", rebelled, formed their own societies, and waged a guerrilla war against the humans from remote bases.
 The Silicates are also suspected of conniving with the Chigs.
 To defeat the Silicates, a new underclass of genetically engineered and artificially gestated humans were bred to quickly swell the ranks of the military.
 These troops, collectively known as In Vitroes or sometimes, pejoratively, "tanks" or "nipple-necks", are born at the physical age of 18 and trained solely for combat.
-In the post-war period the tanks have attempted (with mixed success) to re-enter human society.
+In the post-war period, the "tanks" have attempted (with mixed success) to re-enter human society.